Our co-founders Eric, Thomas, and Herb founded Chariots of Honor because we care about our military veterans.

 During his military service, he served as an Aviation Operations Specialist (7041).

-Eric is a recipient of the U.S. Presidential Helicopter Squadron One during U.S. President Bush, Sr and President Clinton; American Embassy Detachment Commander in Lome, Togo (West Africa) and Tel Aviv, Israel; and Combat Veteran Operations Enduring Freedom (2005-2007).
+Eric served on the U.S. Presidential Helicopter Squadron One during U.S. President Bush, Sr and President Clinton administrations; American Embassy Detachment Commander in Lome, Togo (West Africa) and Tel Aviv, Israel; and Combat Veteran Operations Enduring Freedom (2005-2007).
 Eric also served U.S. Embassy duty from 1996-1999.

 #FunFact